yifeichen2024/RoboMimic_Deploy/README.md

   <strong>​RoboMimic Deploy​​ is a multi-policy robot deployment framework based on a state-switching mechanism.
 Currently, the included policies are designed for the ​​Unitree G1 robot (29-DoF)​​.</strong>
 </p>

+## Preface

+- **​This deployment framework is only applicable to G1 robots with a 3-DOF waist.
+If a waist fixing bracket is installed, it must be unlocked according to the official tutorial before this framework can be used normally.​​**

+- **It is recommended to remove the hands, as dance movements may cause interference.​**

 ## Installation and Configuration

 ## 1. Create a Virtual Environment